vmathm/Imago-English-v2/docs/frontend.md

 ## Spaced Repitition Algorithm
 This system blends spaced repetition with gamified rewards.
 While based on SuperMemo(SM-2), it has been customized to support:

-- Real-time retry logic
+- Real-time retry logic: cards rated 1 go back to the end of the queue.
-- Day-specific scheduling (midnight)
-- Role-sensitive scoring
-- Simplified ease/interval management
+- Role-sensitive scoring: Teachers can review flashcards with students during class and rating will award the points to the student.
+- Simplified ease/interval management: Intervals are days and not hours, as the goal is a daily review of available cards.